 The MAH is obliged to keep up to date with potential changes to the EURD-list on a monthly basis.

-For medicinal products, whose active substances or combinations of active substances are not listed in the EURP-list, changes to the frequency of submission of PSURs can be requested from the department of pharmacovigilance by using the form F_B23 PSUR Zyklus Änderung in accordance with Austrian Medicinal Products Act §24.
+For medicinal products, whose active substances or combinations of active substances are not listed in the EURP-list, but are mandatory for PSUR submission, changes to the frequency of submission of PSURs can be requested from the department of pharmacovigilance by using the form F_B23 PSUR Zyklus Änderung in accordance with Austrian Medicinal Products Act §75k.

 What about medicinal products (generic, hybrid or well-established use) containing active substances or combinations of active substances not listed in the EURD-list?

-A PSUR for an active substance or a combination, which is not on the EURD list, should generally be submitted nationally, however if the active substance / combination is authorised in more than one country and it is a full application/hybrid application the EMA should be informed.(firstname.lastname@example.org)
+A PSUR for an active substance or a combination, which is not on the EURD list, should generally be submitted nationally (at the PSUR repository as “non-EU single assessment”) if a PSUR submission is mandatory (see above),However, if the active substance / combination is authorised in more than one country and it is a full application/hybrid application the EMA should be informed.(email@example.com)